ienablemuch/experiment-react-router-redux-with-lazy-loaded-component/README.md

-Shows the pathname of react-router via redux (using connected-react-router).
+Shows the pathname of react-router via redux (using connected-react-router)

 Dynamically load a component